scottleedavis/mattermost-plugin-ascii-plot/README.md

 ![img](asciiplot-example.gif)

-Usage (start a message in mattermost with `asciiplot `, following by a comma seperated list of numbers)
+Usage (start a message in mattermost with `asciiplot `, following by a comma seperated list of numbers).
+This can be done by a bot/webhook as well.
 ```bash
 asciiplot 3, 4, 9, 6, 2, 4, 5, 8, 5, 10, 2, 7, 2, 5, 6
 ```